 Member Rewards points can be valued at 1.6 cents per point.
 Of course each user will ultimately redeem their points at different value levels, but the bottom line is that you can expect to get roughly 1.6 cents in value per point when transfer and redeem Membership Rewards points with a airline transfer partner.

-What is the value of the sign-up bonuses offered on the card?
+What is the value of the welcome bonuses offered on the card?

-At a value of 1.6 cents per Membership Rewards point the sign-up bonuses offered are worth the following:
+At a value of 1.6 cents per Membership Rewards point the welcome bonuses offered are worth the following: